208A Syllabus

 Week 6 is dedicated to the next thing we may want to do, and that is to see if we can uncover clumps of densely connected nodes in the network indicating some natural partition into subgroups or communities, defined as nodes that interact more among themselves than they do among those outside the group, leading to the myriad of group and community detection techniques designed to partition a graph into clusters based on the underlying connectivity structure.

-Two-Mode and Ego Networks
+Two-Mode Networks

 Probabilistic Models of Networks